Yotamho/transcap/README.md

 # transcap
-A kit for traffic capturing and transportation
+A kit for traffic capturing and parallel transportation

+To-Dos:
+[ ] Sniff module use pyshark.LiveRingCapture